Siminatrisha/DBMS-Project--Transport-Management-System/README.md

-# Transport Database System
+# Transport Database Management System

 ## Introduction

-The Transport Database System is a project conducted using Oracle DBMS.
+The Transport Database Management System is a project conducted using Oracle DBMS.
 This system is designed to manage and maintain data related to transportation operations, including vehicles, routes, schedules, and passenger information.
 The primary goal of this project is to streamline transport operations and improve data management efficiency.

 ## Project Overview